tomara-x/lapis/README.md

 // capacity should be the number of samples that get processed at a time
 // (for a playing graph, that's 64 because we use the BlockRateAdapter)
 // (for ticking maually, that's 1)
-// always use 64 unless you know what you're doing let (i, o) = buffer(64);
+let (i, o) = buffer(64);
 let f = (o+pass()) >> i;
 ```